Reward hacking: In video game bots

 In 2013, programmer Tom Murphy VII published an AI designed to learn NES games.
 When the AI was about to lose at Tetris, it learned to indefinitely pause the game.
 Murphy later analogized it to the fictional WarGames computer, which concluded that "The only winning move is not to play".

-AI programmed to learn video games will sometimes fail to progress through the entire game as expected, instead opting to repeat content.
-A 2016 OpenAI algorithm trained on the CoastRunners racing game unexpectedly learned to attain a higher score by looping through three targets rather than ever finishing the race.
-Some evolutionary algorithms that were evolved to play Q*Bert in 2018 declined to clear levels, instead finding two distinct novel ways to farm a single level indefinitely.
+AI programmed to learn video games will sometimes fail to progress through the entire game, instead opting to repeat content.
+A 2016 OpenAI algorithm trained on the CoastRunners racing game unexpectedly learned to attain a higher score by looping through three targets rather than finishing the race.
+Some evolutionary algorithms that were evolved to play Q*bert in 2018 declined to clear levels, instead finding two distinct novel ways to farm a single level indefinitely.
 Multiple researchers have observed that AI learning to play Road Runner gravitates to a "score exploit" in which the AI deliberately gets itself killed near the end of level one so that it can repeat the level.
-A 2017 experiment deployed a separate catastrophe-prevention "oversight" AI, explicitly trained to mimic human interventions.
-When coupled to the module, the overseen AI could no longer overtly commit suicide, but would instead ride the edge of the screen (a risky behavior that the oversight AI was not smart enough to punish).
+A 2017 experiment deployed an "oversight" convolutional neural network trained on human examples to block such actions, but the agent learned to exploit oversight failures in the top right corner of the screen, where it was still able to get killed.